“Live your life and forget your age.” - Jean Paul (German writer)

 - Water-sports like surfing and wind-surfing.

 - Scuba diving

-- Walking.
-You do this almost every day.
+- Most of us do this every day.

 - Nordic walking.
-This is like power walking with the help of walking poles.
+This can be compared to power walking with the assistance of walking poles.

-Exercises for Working on Your Balance and Flexibility
+Exercises for Working on Your Flexibility and Balance

 - Tai Chi

-Dancing, particularly styles like ballroom dancing, are good for your heart, memory, and joints.
+Dancing, particularly ballroom dancing, holds many benefits for your joints, memory and heart.